lijiawei20161002/inference-verification/README.md

 2. **Keep recomputation for what only recomputation can see.** Quantization, fp8 caches and sampler deviations are recompute-dominant.
 Spot-check with it rather than running it continuously.
+3. **Read the clock before spending FLOPs — differentially, never absolutely.**
+   The arrival times of a stream already bought catch every deviation that attends fewer positions than billed (context truncation, window eviction, stale prefix reuse) at 36–152 tokens per verdict, with zero audit compute and no cooperation.
+Calibrate the slope on your own honest traffic to that endpoint — it holds to 0.01% — and never test against a roofline or a minimum
+   gap: the stack constant and honest token clumping make every absolute latency test either uncomputable or an accusation machine.
-3. **Use a portfolio of detectors.** `token_toploc` deserves particular attention: it needs no seed synchronization.
+4. **Use a portfolio of detectors.** `token_toploc` deserves particular attention: it needs no seed synchronization.
-4. **Budget in prefill tokens, and schedule prefixes.** Depth is cheap, breadth is expensive.
+5. **Budget in prefill tokens, and schedule prefixes.** Depth is cheap, breadth is expensive.
-5. **Spend the tuning effort on pool size, not the estimator.** Every attempt to be cleverer than a plain mean failed.
+6. **Spend the tuning effort on pool size, not the estimator.** Every attempt to be cleverer than a plain mean failed.
 Measure `d′` on a few thousand tokens first;
    it tells you the pool the verdict will require.
-6. **Report the batch/pool ratio next to every AUC.** It is one number, and without it a detection AUC is not interpretable.
+7. **Report the batch/pool ratio next to every AUC.** It is one number, and without it a detection AUC is not interpretable.
-7. **Price the verdict, not the detector.** A detector 12× cheaper per token that needs 100× more tokens is 8× more expensive per verdict, and one with `d′ ≤ 0` is not slow, it is priceless in the useless direction.
+8. **Price the verdict, not the detector.** A detector 12× cheaper per token that needs 100× more tokens is 8× more expensive per verdict, and one with `d′ ≤ 0` is not slow, it is priceless in the useless direction.
 14 of 35 cells here have no price.
-8. **Run the honest-vs-honest control, and run it per detector.** It is what disqualified `bug_k32 / surface_tokens`, and no per-cell `d′` table would have.
+9. **Run the honest-vs-honest control, and run it per detector.** It is what disqualified `bug_k32 / surface_tokens`, and no per-cell `d′` table would have.
-9. **Calibrate in the shape you audit in.** The single-card floor is small (largest positive benign `d′` = +0.0019), but token-by-token replay still moves the null 45% as far as the attack does.
+10. **Calibrate in the shape you audit in.** The single-card floor is small (largest positive benign `d′` = +0.0019), but token-by-token replay still moves the null 45% as far as the attack does.